Pilot (One Tree Hill): Plot

-An important basketball game is going on at the fictional Tree Hill High School.
+An important basketball game is going on at the fictional Tree Hill High School at the beginning of the series.
 The Ravens' team wins, thanks to Nathan Scott's final shot.
 Elsewhere, Lucas Scott is playing basketball with three friends.
 Nathan and Lucas share the same father, Dan Scott, but they live apart: it is suggested that Dan abandoned Lucas and his mother, Karen Roe, when Lucas was born, preferring to marry Deb Scott, with whom he had Nathan.
 Nathan and his team are busted for stealing a school bus.
 Even though Nathan was driving, his father, Dan, manages to bail him out of trouble, as usual, while other players are suspended.

 During a drive, Nathan's girlfriend and Ravens’ cheerleader, Peyton Sawyer, nearly runs over Lucas after becoming distracted at the wheel.
 Lucas heads for Karen's café, where he has dinner with his mother and his best friend, Haley James.
 The next day, Keith Scott, Dan's elder brother who is close friends with Karen, asks Whitey Durham, the Ravens coach, to let Lucas be part of the team.
 Keith is positive that the kid deserves it.
 The coach tells Lucas he can join the Ravens.
 Nathan then challenges Lucas to a basketball match, with the stipulation that the loser will walk away from the team.
 Later, Peyton's car breaks down and Lucas comes to her assistance.
 During a discussion, Lucas relays his history with Dan and Nathan.

 Lucas shows up at Keith's shop by the time Dan is talking to Keith about Karen.
 Following this, Lucas makes up his mind and accepts Nathan's challenge.
 After winning the game, Lucas lets Peyton know that Nathan has to stay on the team because "it's the last thing he wants".

-In the last scene of the pilot episode, Lucas enters the school's gym while everyone is staring at him.
+In the final scene of the pilot episode, Lucas enters the school's gym while everyone is staring at him.
 A last close-up to the park where Lucas used to play: it's finally empty.